 American Express Black Card Tips

-- Card is for those who spend hundreds of thousands of dollars each year
+- The card is for those who spend hundreds of thousands of dollars each year

 - You must have had a Platinum American Express card for at least one year to apply